Preston Bus: Rotala ownership

 In January 2011, Preston Bus was sold to Rotala for £3.2 million, beating a bid for another management buyout that had received £25,000 of funding from Preston Borough Council.
 Rotala reorganised Preston Bus as a subsidiary of its nationwide bus operations and remained separate following the formation of Diamond North West in Greater Manchester in March 2015, despite Diamond being based in Preston.

+Preston Bus Wright StreetDeck Ultroliner at Fulwood during May 2026.

 In June 2011, Preston Bus announced it was to surrender its commercial operation of the Preston park and ride services to Lancashire County Council, claiming that services could not continue with Preston Bus due to a lack of financial support from the council.
 The service resumed with Preston Bus under tender from the council, and following a series of cuts reducing it to one route, was eventually tendered to Stagecoach Merseyside and South Lancashire in July 2019.

 Fleet

 As of November 2024, the Preston Bus fleet consisted of around 90 buses.

 Until the 1970s, the fleet livery was cream and red; a blue and cream scheme was introduced from the 1970s onwards.
 Upon the sale of Stagecoach in Preston to Rotala in January 2011, a cream, green and blue livery was introduced, superseded in July 2020 with the introduction of a two-tone blue scheme with a green dividing line on a fleet of four new Wright StreetDecks.

+During 2025, a new fleet of seven Enviro200 MMC’s were introduced.